This recipe for Homemade Lentil Soup is an Italian classic. It’s a delicious, warming vegetarian soup that’s perfect for lunch or dinner.

 - The lentils make this hearty soup a filling, satisfying meal.

-Start with soaking the lentils in boiling water in a large, heatproof bowl, and allow to sit for 15 minutes before draining.
+Start with soaking the lentils in boiling water in a large, heatproof bowl, and allow to sit for 15 minutes.

 In a large stockpot on medium heat, sauté chopped onions in the olive oil until translucent – about 10 minutes.
 Add chopped garlic and cook another minute.
 Add celery and carrots and sauté for 5 more minutes.

-Add chicken stock/vegetable stock, tomatoes, tomato paste, parsley, oregano, cumin, and lentils.
+Add vegetable stock, tomatoes, tomato paste, parsley, oregano, cumin, and lentils.

 Cover and bring to a boil.
 Reduce the heat and simmer uncovered for 45 minutes – 1 hour, or until the lentils and vegetables are cooked through.